Shenae2424/COMSOL-FEA-Isolated-Transformer-/README.md

   - I proposed two extensions: simulating core saturation under overload and including frequency-dependent losses.
   - These would provide deeper insight into performance under extreme conditions and harmonics.

+## What I Learnt
+Overall, I learnt a range of skills